PrairieLearn/PrairieLearn/docs/c-grader/index.md

 </pl-submission-panel>
 ```

-Any file submitted using a `pl-file-editor` or `pl-file-upload` will be available for use by the C grader.
-Other elements can also be accessed using the same `data` structure used in functions in `server.py`, as described below.

 ### `tests/test.py`

 The `test.py` file will contain the basic tests that must be executed by the C grader.
 A simple `test.py` will look like this: